R dplyr::summarise() or summarize() Function

 In this code example, we counted the number of unique industries in our data frame.

-We also calculated the mean share price and max share price from the data frame.
+We also calculated the mean share price and the max share price from the data frame.

-So, we applied multiple aggregate functions to multiple columns to get the summary of the data frame.
+We applied multiple aggregate functions to multiple columns to obtain a summary of the data frame.

 Leave a Comment